Asteski/ExtractNow/README.md

 Runtime (end users):
 - Windows 10/11 (x64 or ARM64)
 - No separate .NET install required (self-contained portable build)

-For building from source:
-- .NET 8 SDK

 ## Usage
 - Run the app and drag & drop an archive or click Extract.